chebfun/chebsite/docs/functions/chebfun/subsref.md

 ---
-title: """subsref"""
+title: "subsref"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """subsref"""
+function_name: "subsref"
-snippet: """CHEBFUN subsref."""
+snippet: "CHEBFUN subsref."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(f, index)"""
+arguments: "(f, index)"
 ---

- SUBSREF   CHEBFUN subsref.
+<pre class="help-text"> SUBSREF   CHEBFUN subsref.
   ( )
     F(X) returns the values of the CHEBFUN F evaluated on the array X. If X falls on a breakpoint of F, the corresponding value from F.IMPULSES is